nasa/fprime/docker/README.md

 app-cache is cleaned.
 Doing all this in one step prevents excessive Docker image size bloat by reducing the number of temporary file system layers.

-The user "jenkins" is created, given root permissions, and set as the user for when the container is run.
-The PATH and ENTRYPOINT is set for when the container runs.
-Currently, the ENTRYPOINT is set to a `bash` shell such that the container will provide a terminal and "run forever", which is needed for Jenkins CI.

 ## Manual Docker Usage

 Should a user need to run this docker image for purposes other than CI, docker can be run manually to